Graded character sheaves, HOMFLY-PT homology, and Hilbert schemes of points on $\mathbb{C}^2$

 Using an argument involving weight structures in the sense of Bondarko and Pauksztello, we prove a co-representability result for the degree $a$-parts of the \homflypt{} homology.
-Matching the co-representing objects on the Hilbert scheme side, we obtain a proof of the conjecture of Gorsky--\Negut--Rasmussen.
+Matching the co-representing objects on the Hilbert scheme side, we obtain a proof of a version of a conjecture of Gorsky--\Negut--Rasmussen.

-\begin{thm}[\cref{thm:GNR_conj_a}, {\cite[Conjecture 7.2.(a)]{gorsky_algebra_2022}}] For any $R_\beta \in \Hecke^\gr_n$ associated to a braid $\beta$, there exists a natural $\mathcal{F}_\beta \in \Perf(\Hilb_n/\Gm^2)^\per_{\Hilb_{n,\tilde{\uline{x}}}}$ such that the $a$-degree $a$ component of the \homflypt{} homology of $\beta$ is given by
+\begin{thm}[\cref{thm:GNR_conj_a}, {\cite[Conjecture 7.2.(a)]{gorsky_algebra_2022}}] For any $R_\beta \in \Hecke^\gr_n$ associated to a braid $\beta$, there exists a natural $\mathcal{F}_\beta \in \Perf(\Hilb_n/\Gm^2)^{\per}_{\Hilb_{n,\tilde{\uline{x}}}}$ such that the $a$-degree $\alpha$ component of the \homflypt{} homology of $\beta$ is given by

 where $\mathcal{T}$ is the tautological bundle.
 The two formal gradings (denoted by $\wtilde{X}$ and $\wtilde{Y}$) coming from the $\Gm^2$ action coincide with $q$ and $\sqrt{t}$.
 Moreover, the cohomological degree corresponds to $\sqrt{qt}$.